jverzani/SymPyCore.jl/README.md

 [SymPy](https://www.sympy.org/) is Python library for symbolic mathematics.

-As there are two means to call `Python` code from `Julia`, two packages have been developed to call into SymPy:
+As present there are two means to call `Python` code from `Julia`, two packages have been developed to call into SymPy:

 * [SymPy.jl](https://github.com/JuliaPy/SymPy.jl) is a `Julia` package using `PyCall.jl` to provide a "`Julia`n" interface to SymPy.